Quinntas/ddd-store-client/README.md

 The entire application is contained within the `app.ts` file.

-`config.ts` is a minimal Rack configuration for unicorn.
+`config.ts` is a minimal Rack configuration.

-`tests.ts` runs a simplistic test and generates the API documentation below.
+`tests.ts` runs a simplistic test and generates the API.

 ## Install